brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 {{% alert title="Notice" color="warning" %}}
-Ideally, you want to region to be as close to you (or your users) as possible to have low latencies.
-So, you should change the default here from Frankfurt to another region from the list.
+Ideally, you want the region to be as close to you (or your users) as possible to have low latencies.
+So, you should change the default from Frankfurt to another region from the list.
 {{% /alert %}}

 ![image](https://user-images.githubusercontent.com/4021595/157349780-69fdf973-d4aa-4850-9f49-8ecca369f399.png)